 What is the Respiratory Syncytial Virus (RSV) prevention program?

-Ontario’s publicly funded RSV prevention program has been expanded to provide free preventative antibodies and vaccines to protect those who are most at risk from RSV infection.
-This includes adults (age 60 and older), pregnant individuals and infants and children (up to 24 months of age) who meet the eligibility criteria.
+Ontario’s publicly funded RSV prevention program provides free preventative antibodies and vaccines to protect those who are most at risk from RSV infection.
+This includes all individuals aged 75 years and older, adults aged 60 to 74 who are at higher risk, pregnant individuals and infants, and some children (up to 24 months of age).
+Please visit the Ontario Ministry of Health for up-to -date eligibility criteria.

 Who should get the RSV vaccine?